-Melanie began her career as a research scientist documenting the effect of modernization and globalization on emotional well-being in seventeen emerging markets.
+Melanie began her career as a research scientist documenting the effect of modernization and globalization on emotional well-being in 17 emerging markets.
 She has co-authored five books, dozens of peer reviewed articles, and helped bring the findings of non-English speaking colleagues into mainstream literature to stimulate social policy.
 Her newest book, Connect First: 52 Simple Ways to Ignite Success, Meaning, and Joy at Work will be released this fall.

-While living in Asia and England, Melanie built two commercial and two social enterprises (in the UK, US, and Hong Kong).
+While living in Asia and England, Melanie built two commercial and two social enterprises (in the U.K., U.S., and Hong Kong).
 Her work bridging academic and corporate worlds led to the development of competency-based predictors of future success which catalyzed inclusive and diverse recruitment and promotion programs at six leading global financial firms.
-When Melanie returned to the US in 1999, many of her international collaborators from overseas became Katzman Consulting associates, thus creating an intimate yet global consortium of advisers.
-In 2005, she became an early partner of the social enterprise Leaders’ Quest, which employs immersive experiential learning to develop adept influencers across sectors and different levels of society, who are capable of leading in volatile, disruptive environments with competing priorities and interconnected challenges.
+When Melanie returned to the U.S. in 1999, many of her international collaborators from overseas became Katzman Consulting associates, thus creating an intimate yet global consortium of advisers.
+She is also a founding partner of the social enterprise Leaders’ Quest, which employs immersive experiential learning to develop adept influencers across sectors and different levels of society, who are capable of leading in volatile, disruptive environments with competing priorities and interconnected challenges.

-A faculty member of Weill Cornell Medical School since 1987, Melanie has also been a visiting professor at the Bocconi Business School in Milan, the Henley School of Management in Henley-on-Thames, England, Kings College in London, and the Chinese University of Hong Kong.
-Since 2001, she has been a member of the Medical Reserve Corps and most recently, she joined The Wharton School’s Center for Leadership and Change Management as a Senior Fellow and is part of the joint venture team delivering Business Radio Powered by the Wharton School.
-Melanie is the co-creator, former co-host and now frequent guest on a weekly nationally broadcast radio show called Women@Work on SiriusXM Channel 111.
+She was a faculty member at Weill Cornell Medical School for 30 years, and has also been a visiting professor at the Bocconi Business School in Milan, the Henley School of Management in Henley-on-Thames, England, Kings College in London, and the Chinese University of Hong Kong.
+Since 2001, she has been a member of the NYC Medical Reserve Corps.
+Melanie was a Senior Fellow at The Wharton School’s Center for Leadership and Change Management, where she co-created and was the former co-host of the nationally broadcast radio show Women@Work on SiriusXM Radio.

 Whether in the corporate boardroom, the lecture hall or a remote village, Melanie unleashes the potential of individuals and supports them in creating cultures that provoke and sustain personal and group advancement in a mutually reinforcing system.
 She challenges people to recognize the potency of their position and to amplify their influence with intention, purpose and joy.